 Cons

-- Paid subscription for some features.
+- Requires subscription for advanced video history features.

 Our Ratings